WHan7naHW/CS50Projects/final/README.md

 1. A short [video; and submit this [form](https://forms.cs50.io/d5009db5-ee7d-43f1-8214-87cebc1a554f)!

     - The video begins with an opening section that displays:
-      - project title;
+      - project title: Music Player App
+      - name: Han Wang
-      - name;
+      - GitHub username: WHan7naHW
-      - GitHub and edX usernames;
+      - edX username: Hannahw007
-      - city and country;
+      - city and country: Oulu, Finland
-      - the date of recording this video;
+      - the date of recording this video: Dec.
+22nd, 2024
     - It then goes on to demonstrate the project in action.

 2. A ```README.md``` text file that explains the project; and ```submit50``` to cs50.